Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 ___

-## Alliance Advanced Planning
+## Alliance & Server Advanced Planning
-1. 1 Week before Incursion begin reminding members to:
+1. 1 Week before Incursion starts begin reminding members to:
    - Save up on Tokens (vs actual Par, Tri, & Dy).
+These can not be taken from you.
    - Save up and/or buy, Base Move Tokens.
    - Save up and/or buy, Peace Shield Tokens.
-   - Begin stock piling Ore, Gas, and Crystal.
-No Mining during Incursions, so refine off your stockpiles.
+   - Begin stock piling Ore, Gas, and Crystal so you can refine off your stockpiles.
+   - __No__ Mining during Incursions.
+Miners are valid targets, whether Friendly or Invader!
 1. Ensure Enhancers benefiting Incursion have been enabled.
-   - Hull, and Advanced Hull, Enhancer.
+   - Hull, and Advanced Hull, Enhancers.
    - PvP Enhancer.
    - Siege Enhancer.
+   - Attack Enhancer.
 1. 24-36 hours before Incursion:
    - Move all members out of Territory to <=L19 Space and __SHIELD__!
    - Do __NOT__ Hive.
 1. 18-24 hours before Incursion:
    - Begin draining unshielded bases in Territory.
+   - Remind members:
+     - When not Active, __SHIELD__!
-   - Remind members, Seise Fire start 24h before Incursion.
-Do __NOT__
-     - Hit other members of our Server until after Incursion concludes.
+     - Cease Fire start 24h before Incursion.
+Do __NOT__ Hit other members of our Server.
-     - No Base Raiding members of our Server until after Incursion concludes.
+     - __No__ Base Raiding members of our Server until after Incursion concludes.
-     - No hitting OPC members of our Server until after Incursion concludes.
+     - __No__ hitting OPC members of our Server until after Incursion concludes.
+     - __No__ Mining starting 30m before Incursion
 1. Before Incursion, Flag Officers should remind members:
-   - [ ] If not Active, __SHIELD__!
+   - If not Active, __SHIELD__!
+   - If not going to be active for entire Incursion, put up a 24h+ __SHIELD__!
-   - [ ] Do __NOT__ hit players from our Server, unless Defensive Draining.
+   - Do __NOT__ hit players from our Server, unless Defensive Draining.
-   - [ ] Incursion is a Team Event and Our Team is all members of our Server.
+   - Incursion is a Team Event and Our Team is all members of our Server.
-   - [ ] When draining larger targets, remember:
+   - When draining larger targets, remember:
      - ALL Members on our Server are on the same Team.
      - Share the spoils.
      - There are *bugs* making it more efficient to drain Bases with large numbers of participants.
-   - [ ] GC is monitored by both Servers!
+   - GC is monitored by both Servers!
      - Don't put *Classified* info on GC.
      - Use AC of PC to keep it private.
-   - [ ] If AFK, __SHIELD__!
+   - If AFK, __SHIELD__!